edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

     4. Optional.
 [Override the client's Host header](#override-host-header) by setting the **Override Host Header** option to the desired hostname.
     5. Optional.
 Add another host to this origin configuration by clicking **+ Add Host** and then performing steps 4.1 - 4.4.
 	6. Optional.
 Set the **Balancer type** option to the desired load balancing mode for requests proxied to your web servers.
-5. Optional.
-Define TLS settings for this origin configuration through the **Origin TLS Settings** section.
+5. Define TLS settings for this origin configuration through the **Origin TLS Settings** section.

     1. Most web servers require a SNI hint during the TLS handshake.
-This SNI hint is defined through the **Use SNI** option.
+Define this SNI hint through the **Use SNI** option.
 By default, this option is set to the value assigned to the **Override Host Header** option.

         Perform either of the following steps: